dcunited001/dcunited001.github.io/_drafts/a-speculative-history.md

       happened again
       - while simultaneously understanding the problem of exponential growth and overpopulation
-      - overpopulation and the cataclysm are two primative arche
+      - overpopulation (experienced as hunger & natural resource constraints) and the cataclysm are two primative archetypes
         - from the dawn of humanity at the end of the ice age
         - these factor into our actions at a collective unconscious level